yimi97/finma/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of flipr is to …
+The goal of flipr is to process financial data and to be used for machine learning.

 Installation
 ------------